cookiesncream716/helloWorld2/README.md

 })
 ```

-It is ready to test.
-Open the page in the browser.
+Now, if `count` is changed elsewhere (for example if you edit the `count` property in the editor box), the plugin will be updated for the new count!
+Open the file up in your browser and try it out!

-Congratulations.
-You have just built a plugin.
+Congratulations, you have just built a plugin!

 To learn more about building Tixit plugins look [here](http://docs.tixit.me/d/Plugin_API).